-The company’s first candidate drug is a conjugate in which the standard cancer chemotherapy drug methotrexate is attached to an engineered form of IGF.
-Our testing shows the IGF-methotrexate conjugate, even at 6-fold lower concentration, is more effective than unconjugated methotrexate against a prostate cancer model in mice. http://www.ncbi.nlm.nih.gov/pubmed/19446281 That is, IGF-methotrexate is more effective than methotrexate even at 1/6 of the dose of methotrexate.
+The company’s first candidate drug is a conjugate in which the well-characterized chemotherapy agent methotrexate is attached to an engineered form of insulin growth factor (IGF).
+Our testing shows the IGF-methotrexate conjugate, even at 6-fold lower concentration, is more effective than unconjugated methotrexate against a prostate cancer model in animal models (http://www.ncbi.nlm.nih.gov/pubmed/19446281).

 - McTavish H, Griffin RJ, Terai K, Dudek AZ.
 2009.
 Novel insulin-like growth factor-methotrexate covalent conjugate inhibits tumor growth in vivo at lower dosage than methotrexate alone.
 Translational Research 153:275-82